Mrs. Rebecca Balsam a”h - The Yeshiva World

 Her husband had written parsha sheets every week for the purpose of revealing crucial and important sources to study in the meforshim.
 These sheets were put into sefer form entitled, “Sources of Greatness.”
 The name of the book also very aptly and appropriately describes Mrs. Balsam a”h and her husband zt”l, and lehavdil bain chaim l’chaim – her children as well.

 Rav Meir Braunstein shlita, the Rav of the Agudah, spoke first.
-He quoted the pasuk about arrows that the more one puts effort into pulling back the longer the arrow pulls in.
+He quoted the pasuk (Tehillim 127), “K’chitzim b’yad gibor – kain bnei ha-ne’urim” – about arrows that the more one puts effort into pulling back the longer the arrow pulls in.
 Rav Braunstein explained that one sees the effort that the two of them had put into raising their children – from the remarkable nature of the children of this family – all of them talmidei chachomim immersed in learning and a daughter who reached incredible heights in chessed and ruchniyus.

 Rav Yaakov Bender spoke next, he quoted from the remarkable sefer that her late husband had written about sources on the Parsha.
 He quoted a kli yakar that highlighted how they eschewed the values of societ around us and focused on Torah growth and ruchniyus.